jsxgraph/jsxgraph_website/src/projects/projects/_projects.section.md

 Since 2024

-SASIM is a German inter-university cooperation dedicated to developing and sharing a STACK-based Engineering Mathematics Problem Bank enhanced with interactive JSXGraph visualizations.
+SASIM is an inter-university cooperation dedicated to developing and sharing a STACK-based Engineering Mathematics Problem Bank enhanced with interactive JSXGraph visualizations.
 The network fosters exchange of tasks, collaborative design, and debugging support, while exploring innovative digital didactics.
 Its resources are used in exercises and exams across various universities, reaching more than 7,000 students each semester.

 [Learn more](https://stack-connect.oth-aw.de/partner/sasim/)